CsatiZoltan/t8code-wiki/Coding-Guideline.md

 ```

 Every function should be well documented.
-This includes a description of what the function does
-and of its parameters.
+This includes a description of the function and of its parameters.

 We stick to the doxygen style, using `\param` followed by `[in]`, `[out]` or `[in,out]`
 to describe function parameters and `\return` to describe the return value.